guillefix/m2/index.md

 Metalearning in the Metaverse ([M]2) is a social event in virtual reality.
 There will be a cafe, where people can drink and chat in a relaxed environment, as well as a presentation area where people can discuss their work (feel free to tell us a priori if you want to present something).

-We will use NeosVR which can be downloaded free on Steam [https://store.steampowered.com/app/740250/Neos_VR/](https://store.steampowered.com/app/740250/Neos_VR/).
+We will use NeosVR which can be downloaded free on Steam.
 It also has a desktop client, in case you don't have VR.

 ### How to join